mikeycao/statePUN/README.md

 All panel datasets are **balanced** and arranged in the **long format**, unless otherwise noted.

-[^1] For example, endogeneity can occur between incarceration rates and popular dependent variables, like household wealth or health outcomes, when a confounder such educational attainment is unaccounted for.
+[^1]: For example, endogeneity can occur between incarceration rates and popular dependent variables, like household wealth or mortality, when a confounder such as educational attainment is unaccounted for.

 ## Repository Structure